gcallah/work/chaps/weber.md

 - Callahan, Gene.
 2007.
 "Ideal types and the historical method". *Collingwood and British Idealism Studies* 53–68.

-- Campbell C. 2018. *The Romantic Ethic and the Spirit of Modern Consumerism* (New extended).
+- Campbell, Colin.
+2018. *The Romantic Ethic and the Spirit of Modern Consumerism* (New extended).
 Palgrave Macmillan.

 - Gordon, M. 1982. *In Search of the Spirit of Capitalism : An Essay on Max Weber’s Protestant Ethic Thesis*.
 New York: Columbia University Press.

+- Green, Robert W. (ed.).
+1959. *Protestantism and Capitalism: the Weber Thesis and its Critics*.
+Boston: Heath.

+- Hudson, Winthrop S. 1959.
+"Puritanism and the Spirit of Capitalism."
+In Green, pp. 56-62.

 - Marx, Karl and Friedrich Engels.
 Trans.
 Dona Torr.
 1942. *Karl Marx and Friedrich Engels: Correspondence 1846-1895*.
     New York: International Publishers.